chelseadack/ds_assessment/README.md

 --------------- DATA SETS ---------------

-The sample data used in this report consists of RNA-Seq data and trait data - these can be found in the data-raw file.
+The sample data used in this report consists of RNA-Seq data and trait data - these can be found in the data_raw folder.
 Other data sets can be used providing they are in the same format of :

 expression (RNA-Seq) data
 - columns named "Ash0" where 0 is the tree number